r4sas/yggdrasil-monitor/README.md

-# niflheim-api.py
+# Yggdrasil-monitor

-Niflheim-api provides both a web interface and an api.
-The web interface is used to see some basic stats on the data vserv.py has collected and the API provides raw data in JSON format.
+Yggdrasil-monitor provides both a web interface and an api.
+The web interface is used to see some basic stats on the data has collected by crawler and the API provides raw data in JSON format.

 ## Install & Setup